noabelfer/cocktails/README.md

 # Cocktails
-Cocktails is a programe that is based on a cocktail DB API, and presents cocktail recipes based on an ingredient the user enters.
+Cocktails is a programme that is based on a cocktail DB API, and presents cocktail recipes based on an ingredient the user enters.
 It is a joined project by Tamar, Noa and Hemed.

 ## Modules